barbazul/1kfa/mod_guide_gm.md

 This guide is intended for a Game Master (GM).

-Read this guide if you are the volunteer among your friends to run the game of A Thousand Faces of Adventure (from here forward abbreviated to 1kFA).
+Read this guide if you are the volunteer among your friends to run the game of A Thousand Faces of Adventure (hereafter abbreviated to 1kFA).

 Your responsibilities are:

  * pitch the idea of playing 1kFA to your friends
  * know, teach, and follow the rules